Baio1977/Lenovo-Thinkpad-T14/README.md

  - Thunderbolt

 Note: For dual external display to work, you need to connect to HDMI display 1st before USB-C to USB-C

-Not Tested:
+## Not Tested:

+## ThinkpadAssistant.app

-Install ThinkpadAssistant.app (attached), set it to Launch at Login Note bootpack include AirportItlwm for Intel wifi but won't work with hidden networks Use Itlwm.kext + Heliport.app instead if you connect to hidden network
+Install ThinkpadAssistant.app, set it to Launch at Login Note bootpack include AirportItlwm for Intel wifi but won't work with hidden networks Use Itlwm.kext + Heliport.app instead if you connect to hidden network

-Thinkpad Assistant Features:
+# Features:

 - F1: Mute Audio (with Status LED indication)
 - F2: Volume Down